EPIET/OutbreakInvestigation/Mapping_UK/guide/Mapping_R_guide_full.md

 because the leaflet map is a html object, we need to create the annotations using html syntax for line breaks (`<br/>`).

+If desired, you can also superimpose the boundaries of health regions ontop of a leaflet map, with the `addPolygons()` command, using an sf (shape file) object as input.
+An example of this is shown in the code below.

 When distributing leaflet maps for public consumption, users are strongly advised to set a zoom limit - otherwise personal data (the exact location of the patient’s house) will be visible at the maximum